It might be time to move out of the suburbs.

 Until about 100 years ago, almost every city in the world was laid out on a rectangular grid.
 New York City and Washington D.C. are prototypical U.S. examples; most European capitals are also.
 Starting around 1930 however, city designers abandoned dense urban grids for garden communities with meandering streets and cul-de-sacs.
 These new cul-de-sac neighborhoods were thought to be safer and more private alternatives to the pollution, poverty and overcrowding of traditional cities.

-Most of us still think this way but research shows that this belief is wrong.
+Most of us still think this way but research shows this belief is wrong.
 Garrick and Marshall compiled data on 230K car accidents over 11 years in 24 medium-sized California cities.
 All cities had a similar number of accidents but those built on grids had a much lower percentage of deadly ones.
 In fact, fatal crashes were >270% higher in the cul-de-sac communities than the ones built on grids.
+It’s the curse of the cul-de-sac.

 A lot of people feel that they want to live in a cul-de-sac, they feel like it’s a safer place to be.
 The reality is yes, you’re safer – if you never leave your cul-de-sac.
 But if you actually move around town like a normal person, your town as a whole is much more dangerous.